JasonLocklin/Dissertation/outline.md

 to encode or influence the duration of normal and gain-increased saccades, but not gain-decreased saccades[@Catz2008].

-Saccadic augmentation and reduction  may involve distinct, in part at least, mechanisms, and have different purposes, See
+Saccadic augmentation and reduction  may involve distinct, in part at least, mechanisms, and have different purposes, See @Catz2008,
-@Catz2008, @Golla2008, @Hernandez2008!, @Kojima2004!,
+@Golla2008, @Hernandez2008, @Panouillères2009, @Panouillères2012,
-@Panouillères2009!, @Panouillères2012, @Zimmermann2009!.
+@Zimmermann2009!. @Panouillères2009 goes on to describe TODO: describe, and supporting that idea, @Panouillères2012 performed a TMS study that...

 @Golla2008 tested controls and patients with cerebellar damage on a saccadic adaptation task involving both augmented and shortened